Become an affiliate partner and earn attractive commission.

 Conclusion

-So, that’s how we say Name in sign language.
+So, that’s How to Sign ‘Name’ in British Sign Language (BSL).
 As you can see, it’s as easy as giving a salute.
 However, it’s still advisable to keep a regular practice.
-It’s language learning after all.
-We’re not very good with vocabulary as they tend to get erased from our memory quite often if we don’t keep a constant practice.
+It’s language learning, after all.
+We’re not very good with vocabulary as it tends to get erased from our memory quite often if we don’t keep constant practice.
 Lastly, one massive tip: smile.
 It’s a good habit as it easily connects you with the people you’re communicating with.

 What to Read Next: